sotomarcos24/BDA-Labs/session1/quizzes/python-csv-huggingface-quiz.md

 Explanation: Rows are processed one at a time without storing them, so space is O(1).

 ## Question 10

+What is the space complexity when counting rows without storing them?

+- O(1)
+- O(log n)
+- O(n)
+- O(n²)

+Answer: 1
+Type: single
+Time: 45
+Explanation: Only a counter variable is used, no extra storage is required.

+## Question 11

+What is the time complexity when filtering rows based on a condition (e.g. age > 30)?

+- O(1)
+- O(log n)
+- O(n)
+- O(n²)

+Answer: 3
+Type: single
+Time: 45
+Explanation: Every row must be checked against the condition.

+## Question 12

+What is the time complexity when removing duplicate rows using a nested loop approach?

+- O(1)
+- O(log n)
+- O(n)
+- O(n²)

+Answer: 4
+Type: single
+Time: 45
+Explanation: Each row is compared with every other row to detect duplicates.

+## Question 13

+What is the space complexity when storing all pairwise combinations of rows from a CSV file?

+- O(1)
+- O(log n)
+- O(n)
+- O(n²)

+Answer: 4
+Type: single
+Time: 45
+Explanation: All pairs of rows are stored, leading to n² combinations.

+## Question 14

+What is the time complexity of reading only the first row of a CSV file?

+- O(1)
+- O(log n)
+- O(n)
+- O(n²)

+Answer: 1
+Type: single
+Time: 45
+Explanation: Only one row is read, so the operation takes constant time.

+## Question 15

+What is the time complexity when checking if a CSV file is empty?

+- O(1)
+- O(log n)
+- O(n)
+- O(n²)

+Answer: 1
+Type: single
+Time: 45
+Explanation: Only the first read attempt is needed to determine if the file has any rows.

+## Question 16

 What is the purpose of the `hf download` command?